iprafols/SQUEzE/README.md

 python squeze_test.py
 ```
 optional arguments:

+-h, --help
--h, --help                 show this help message and exit
+Show this help message and exit

+--quiet
---quiet                     Do not print messages (default: False)
+Do not print messages (default: False)

 --input-spectra INPUT_SPECTRA [INPUT_SPECTRA ...]
-                                Name of the pkl file(s) containing the spectra that
-                                are to be analysed.
-If multiple files are given, then
+Name of the pkl file(s) containing the spectra that are to be analysed.
+If multiple files are given,
-                                they must be passed as a white-spaced list.
-The
-                                spectra in each of the files will be loaded into
+then they must be passed as a white-spaced list.
+The spectra in each of the files will be loaded
-                                memory as a block, and candidates will be looked for
-                                before loading the next set of spectra. (default:
+into memory as a block, and candidates will be looked for before loading the next set of spectra.
-                                None)
+(default: None)

+--load-candidates
---load-candidates   Load candidates previously found.
-If --input-
-                                candidates is passed, then load from there.
+Load candidates previously found.
+If --input-candidates is passed, then load from there.
 Otherwise,
 load from --output-candidates. (default: False)

 --input-candidates INPUT_CANDIDATES
-                                Name of the pkl file from where candidates will be
-                                loaded. (default: None)
+Name of the pkl file from where candidates will be loaded. (default: None)

 --output-candidates OUTPUT_CANDIDATES
-                                Name of the pkl file where the candidates will be
-                                saved.
-In training mode, the model will be saved using
+Name of the pkl file where the candidates will be saved.
+In training mode, the model will be saved
-                                this name (without the extension) as base name and
+using this name (without the extension) as base name and append the extension _model.pkl to it
-                                append the extension _model.pkl to it (default: None)
+(default: None)

+--check-statistics    Check the candidates' statistics at the end (default:
+False)

+--check-probs CHECK_PROBS [CHECK_PROBS ...]
+White-spaced list of the probabilities to check.
+The candidates' statistics will be computed for
+these cuts in probabilities.
+Ignored if --check-statistics is not passed.
+If it is not passed and
+--check-statistics is then np.arange(0.9, 0.0, -0.05) (default: None)

+--save-fits
+Save the final catalogue also as a fits file (default: False)

 --qso-dataframe QSO_DATAFRAME
-                                Name of the pkl file containing the quasar catalogue
-                                formatted into pandas dataframe.
-Must only contain
+Name of the pkl file containing the quasar catalogue formatted into pandas dataframe.
+Must only
-                                information of quasars that will be loaded.
-Must be
+contain information of quasars that will be loaded.
+Must be present if --qso-cat is not passed.
-                                present if --qso-cat is not passed. (default: None)
+(default: None)

 --qso-cat QSO_CAT
 Name of the fits file containig the quasar catalogue.
-                                Must be present if --qso-dataframe is not passed
+Must be present if --qso-dataframe is not
-                                (default: None)
+passed (default: None)

 --qso-cols QSO_COLS [QSO_COLS ...]
-                                White-spaced list of the data arrays (of the quasar
-                                catalogue) to be loaded.
-Must be present only if
+White-spaced list of the data arrays (of the quasar catalogue) to be loaded.
+Must be present only
---qso-cat is passed (default: None)
+if --qso-cat is passed (default: None)

 --qso-hdu QSO_HDU
-                                Number of the Header Data Unit in --qso-cat where the
-                                catalogue is stored. (default: 1)
+Number of the Header Data Unit in --qso-cat where the catalogue is stored. (default: 1)

 --qso-specid QSO_SPECID
 Name of the column that will be used as specid.
-Must
-                                be included in --qso-cols.
-Must be present only if
+Must be included in --qso-cols.
+Must be present
---qso-cat is passed (default: None)
+only if --qso-cat is passed (default: None)

+--model MODEL
---model MODEL      Name of the pkl file containing the model to be used
-                                in the computation of the probabilities of candidates
+Name of the pkl file containing the model to be used in the computation of the probabilities of
-                                being quasars (default: None)
+candidates being quasars (default: None)

 ### Usage in operation mode